playerjmr/ps2homebrewstore/docs/umcs/index.md

     - `mc?:/BOOT/` Where exploits look to boot from.

-        - `BOOT.ELF` PS2BBL hotkeys and autoboot
+        - `BOOT.ELF` PS2BBL hotkeys and autoboot.
+Used to standardize both for all exploit types.

-        - `BOOT2.ELF` wLE ISR exFAT file browser / ELF launcher
+        - `BOOT2.ELF` wLE ISR exFAT file browser / ELF launcher (Triangle during PS2BBL logo)

-        - `osdmenu.elf` OSDMenu hacked OSDSYS
+        - `osdmenu.elf` OSDMenu hacked OSDSYS (Autoboot if no key is pressed)

-        - `ESR.ELF` ESR for running patched backup
+        - `ESR.ELF` ESR for running patched backup (in OSDMenu)

 -   __SYS-CONF__